 - If you’re a coffee lover, we love morning walks/swim on Flamands beach followed by a delicious cappuccino at Ile De France

-- Petit St Jean is one of our favorite swimming beaches.
+- Petit St Jean is a lovely swimming beach, especially if you have little children.
+The water is usually very calm here as it’s in a protected bay.
 Head here any time of day for a relaxing swim or float in the most perfect turquoise sea.
 On Sundays you can float in the water while the party at Nikki Beach goes off.

 - Just to the left of Shell beach are some cliffs to jump off of should you need an adrenalin boost.
 You have to swim to get there, though not far.
 Jumping into warm turquoise water from a few meters up is pretty fun!